-Polymath is a kind of well-rounded person who knows a lot of things from several areas life.
+Polymath is a kind of well-rounded person who knows a lot of things from several areas of life.
 Academics, politics, health, pop culture, art… everything.
 In addition to knowledge, this person also has versed skills and talents.

 It seems like a lot of work for a single person, doesn’t it?
 It is a lot of work, but it’s a mission that will definitely keep you engaged.
 Think about it: a polymath always has something to say in a conversation.
 They are never boring.
 And most importantly, they are never bored!

 Sounds interesting?
-Here are few tips that will help you become a polymath or a Renaissance person.
+Here are a few tips that will help you become a polymath or a Renaissance person.